pdjr-signalk/pdjr-skplugin-devantech/README.md

 easily serviced by the installed NMEA bus.

-The UK supplier Devantech manufactures a range of widely available USB, wireless and wired Ethernet relay modules that this plugin integrates into Signal K in a manner that echoes the model used to interface NMEA 2000 switchbanks.
+The UK supplier Devantech manufactures a range of widely available USB, wireless and wired Ethernet relay modules that I felt could serve as N2K switchbank alternatives in some situations.

+This plugin integrates support for Devantech devices into Signal K.

 Devantech Ltd\
 Maurice Gaymer Road\